sboger/Atomic-Pi-ROOTER/README.md

 Built with the standard rooter repo (https://github.com/ofmodemsandmen/RooterSource) and UEFI Support (https://github.com/falafalafala1668/OpenWrt-UEFI-Support)

-Dir /openwrt-atomicpi-rooter-goldenorb-19.07.6/ - build using heavily hand-edited config file.

 Dir /atomicpi-generic/ - built with the default X86-64 option as described below.

+Dir /openwrt-atomicpi-rooter-goldenorb-19.07.6/ - OLD. build using heavily hand-edited config file.

 Future builds will use the standard method below.